Wogrim/JavaScript-Notes/readme.md

 - statments are ended with a semicolon, but they are sort of not required (safer to put them for clarity)
   - if you don't have a semicolon at the end of a line, the interpreter will try to put one there if it makes valid syntax
 - ECMAScript (ES) is the standard of JS, each new version (ES5, ES6) adds more features
+- you can assign functions to variables, pass functions as arguments, return functions from functions, etc
+- arrow functions are a popular syntax for defining functions, technically a little different from other ways to make a function
+- JS is single-threaded non-blocking; some things are asynchronous

 # Data Types and Variables